The Verbatim Store 'n' Go USB drive is a thumb-sized USB device that plugs directly

 than writing to a CD-ROM.
 Moreover, copying from the Store 'n' Go onto a G4 iMac

-The Verbatim Store 'n' Go is an incredibly small USB drive that performs great
+The Verbatim Store 'n' Go USB drive is an incredibly small disk drive that performs

-on both Mac OS 9 and Mac OS X. Because it is a USB-powered device, it is recommended
+great on both Mac OS 9 and Mac OS X. It's slightly more power hungry than other USB-powered

-carry lanyard so that you can take the drive on the go securely and in comfort.
-It
+lanyard so that you can take the drive on the go securely and in comfort.
+It can

 on the drive is very fast, especially on a USB 2.0 port.
-It's also good to know that
+The 32 MB proved to be quite

 - Supports USB 2.0